brodycj/cordova-sqleet2020-evplus-build-free/README.md

-# Cordova/PhoneGap sqlite storage - premium enterprise version with premium stability and performance improvements with limited extra features
+# Cordova/PhoneGap SQLeet storage - premium enterprise version with premium stability and performance improvements

-Native SQLite component with API based on HTML5/[Web SQL (DRAFT) API](http://www.w3.org/TR/webdatabase/) for the following platforms:
+Native SQLeet component (<https://github.com/resilar/sqleet>) with API based on HTML5/[Web SQL (DRAFT) API](http://www.w3.org/TR/webdatabase/) for the following platforms:
 - Android
-- iOS
+- ~~iOS~~ - no encryption at this point
-- macOS ("osx" platform)
+- ~~macOS~~ ("osx" platform) - no encryption at this point
-- Windows 10 (UWP) DESKTOP and MOBILE (see below for major limitations)
+- ~~Windows 10 (UWP) DESKTOP and MOBILE (see below for major limitations)~~ - no encryption at this point

 <!-- [TBD] HIDE browser usage notes for now (at least):
 Browser platform is currently supported with some limitations as described in [browser platform usage notes](#browser-platform-usage-notes) section below, will be supported with more features such as numbered parameters and SQL batch API in the near future.